mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 accessible to the public but detached duty scouts may use it upon request.

-The scouts’ reason for being on Maeghen is to study its unusual native plant and animal life.
+The scouts' reason for being on Maeghen is to study its unusual native plant and animal life.
 Based on the fossil record, over 75 percent of the species on the planet have been present for over a billion years without a